 So, how can you improve the responsiveness of your website to ensure success in 2020 and beyond?

-The first step would be to choose a web hosting provider known for top notch site speed so you’re set up for success from the start.
-If you use WordPress then you should check out this performance comparison of popular WordPress hosts.
+The first step would be to choose a web hosting provider known for top-notch site speed so you’re set up for success from the start.
+If you use WordPress then you should check out our performance comparison of popular WordPress hosts.

 But let’s go beyond that and get into the other ten crucial steps to improve mobile responsiveness…

 Screen real estate is a precious commodity and you should make the most of the space that you have.
 One sure-fire way in which to lose visitors quickly is having a bunch of complicated and unnecessary elements that don’t add value to your visitor’s experience.